-While you are out walking, try to time it so you are in Marienplatz at 11:00 and noon.
-On the hour for over 100 years, a traditional Glockenspiel chimes, with the three chirps of the golden bird signaling the end of each show.
+Try to time your visit so you are in Marienplatz at 11:00 or noon.
+For over 100 years, the traditional Glockenspiel chimes on the hour with the three chirps of the golden bird signaling the end of each show.

 Celebrate May Day in Bavaria

 The maibaum is crafted from a single tree trunk and decorated with colorful ribbons, flowers, carved figures, and a village insignia (wappen).
 The creation and erection of the pole is cause for celebration.
 Once the Maibaum has made its ascent, and often beforehand, the beer tent is open!
 Although the maibaum is also under constant threat of theft from rival towns